 Third party name Purposes for Sharing the data Lawful Basis for Sharing The Department of Education and Skills The HEA shares identifiable microdata with the Department of Education and Skills to allow for transitions rate analysis from 2 nd level to 3 rd level and to produce 3 rd level demand projections.
+Data are also shared to allow for detailed geographic participation rate analysis and monitor access and outcomes for disadvantaged students.
 Data is shared with other Government Departments and agencies to allow them to carry out their statutory functions.
-The sharing is allowed under Section 266 of the Social Welfare Consolidation Act 2005 as set out in the Social Welfare (Consolidated Claims, Payments and Control) Regulations 2007 and as amended by Social Welfare (Consolidated Claims, Payments and Control) (Amendment) (No. 4) (Sharing of Information) Regulations 2015.
-The Central Statistics Office The HEA shares identifiable microdata with the CSO to analyse graduate outcomes and to measure the effectiveness of the higher education system.
+The sharing is allowed under Section 51 of the HEA Act.
+The Department of Further and Higher Education, Research, Innovation and Science The HEA shares disaggregated course level data with DFHERIS to inform policy and allow analysis of the third level education sector.
+Data is shared with other Government Departments and agencies to allow them to carry out their statutory functions.
+The sharing is allowed under Section 51 of the HEA Act 2022 The Central Statistics Office The HEA shares identifiable microdata with the CSO to analyse graduate outcomes and to measure the effectiveness of the higher education system.
 HEA data is linked to other Government administrative datasets in the CSO.
 Statistics Act 1993 and a memorandum of understanding dated 4 th February 2015.
-SUSI' part of the CDETB (City of Dublin Education and Training Board) The HEA matches SUSI grant application data to HEA student record data using PPSN to verify previous attendance at HEA-funded institutions.
-The SUSI data sharing agreement has its lawful basis under section 28 of the Student Support Act 2011.